 I have previously had a penalty and now I have another one, which is much higher.
 Why?

 The penalty regime is based on your behaviour.
 If you had previously been found to not record things properly, HMRC might view your behaviour now as deliberate rather than merely careless.

-HMRC can charge increased penalties for inaccuracy or failure to notify penalties that relate to offshore income and gains.
-The level of penalty depends on which country the offshore income or gains relate to.
-Countries are placed in different categories and penalty levels attaching to those categories are as follows:
+HMRC can charge increased penalties for inaccuracy or failure to notify penalties that relate to offshore income and gains in certain countries.
+Countries are placed in different categories depending on that country’s information exchange arrangement with the UK.
+The corresponding penalty ranges, assuming Failure to Correct penalties do not apply (see below), are as follows: